 Living in a green city is amazing.
-Trees clean the air, reduce temperatures in summer and add a tonne of curb appeal to you property.
+Trees clean the air, reduce temperatures in summer and add a tonne of curb appeal to your property.

 What?
-No really… When you have an overgrow yard with lots of shade, mosquitos can hang out day or night.
-Being the blood sucking vampires they are, they do not like sunlight.
+No really… When you have an overgrown yard with lots of shade, mosquitos can hang out day or night.
+Being the blood-sucking vampires they are, they do not like sunlight.

 Cats are great…. hunters!
-Well they are actually a great all round pet, but doing what they do naturally is not all that great for our native birds.
+Well, they are actually a great all-round pets, but doing what they do naturally is not all that great for our native birds.
 By performing a canopy lift on your trees, you will remove hiding places that cats use (hiding at ground level behind trees and bushes) to hunt birds in your garden.

-Pruning your tree to let me light into your home also increases the heat of your home.
-The morning winter sun on the side wall of your home or coming through your window makes a huge difference to your room temperatures indoors.
-This means less energy is needed to bring your house up to and maintaining temperature when you switch the heating on.
+Pruning your tree to let light into your home also increases the heat of your home.
+The morning winter sun on the sidewall of your home or coming through your window makes a huge difference to your room temperatures indoors.
+This means less energy is needed to bring your house up to and maintain temperature when you switch the heating on.

 That’s great but what about in summer?